dan-osull/PowerShell-Script-Menu-Gui/README.md

 ## CSV reference

-This table details how you need to lay out the CSV file for your menu.
+This table details how to lay out the CSV file for your menu.

 The top row of your CSV should contain the column headers.
 Each row after this defines a menu item.